Plumping: Labeling

 Poultry producers, consumer advocacy groups and government officials are debating how plumped chicken products should be labeled.
 Under current USDA regulations, plumped chicken may still carry an “All-Natural” or “100% Natural” label.
 Plumped chicken is commonly labeled as natural and “enhanced with up to 15% chicken broth.”
 Critics of the practice argue that 70% of consumers think chicken labeled “natural” should not contain saltwater.
 Proponents of plumping say that their packaging already states that the chicken has been injected and that the enhanced chicken is sold to meet consumer demand.

-In South Africa, controversy over individually quick-frozen chicken pieces being injected with up to 50% brine content, has resulted in government regulation requiring IQF chicken to be labeled with brine content.
+In South Africa, controversy over individually quick-frozen chicken pieces being injected with up to 50% brine content, has resulted in government regulation requiring Individually Quick Frozen (IQF) chicken to be labeled with brine content.
 IQF chicken is a cheap staple food and manufacturers were accused of misleading the poor.

 IQF chicken pieces in South Africa (from two different manufacturers), labeled with brine content.
 The labels consistently assert that the product is only 70% chicken.